 General Finishes Exterior 450 Topcoat Stain absolutely extends the lifespan of your cedar furniture, even if they’re exposed to harsh elements.
 Its superb formula contains UV absorbers, making your cedar wood more durable while preserving its structural integrity.

-We like how it gives superior protection to cedar wood against mold and insects.
+And talk about durable; this finish has a knack for fending off mold and those pesky insects.
 It’s easy to maintain, making it ideal for outdoor use.
 Besides, it prevents cedar wood color from fading even if it’s under direct sunlight.
 It’s easy to achieve a shiner finish if you use it on your cedar wood for outdoor use.

 6. DEFY 300162-F Extreme Crystal-Clear Exterior Wood Stain

-What we also like about this product is its affordability and superb quality.
+What I also like about this product is its affordability and superb quality.
 It prevents cedar wood color from fading due to its formula containing zinc particles that reflects UV rays.

 Its semi-transparent finish last longer than other brands of the same price.
 Therefore, you can ensure that your cedar will not turn gray or become dull sooner.